andypeng93/Heart_Disease_Classification/README.md

 4) Age & Maxium Heart Rate - As you get older, your maximum heart rate goes down.
 We can see that individuals that have heart disease tend to be older and have a lower maximum heart rate.

-Our modeling shows that .... is the best model for our problem.
+Our modeling shows that a regular XGBoost is the best model for our problem.
 This is because we want a model that generates a high recall value in order to minimize the chance of us classifying an individual as false negatives.
-We are classifying individuals with heart disease, if we classify someone with no heart disease and they do have it would be really bad.
-For other modelings that we did, please review the codes above.
+Being that heart disease is really serious, it would be dangerous if we wrongly classify a person with no heart disease when they indeed do have heart disease.

 ## Limitations & Next Steps

 There are many features that we haven't considered.
 For example whether the family has a genetic disorder, body fat percentage, and the individual's diet.
+Also our model can be further improved by gathering more patient's information.

 ### For further information